garrandall/popular-music-data/tracks/do-you-mind-dj-khaled-nicki-minaj-chris-brown-august-alsina-jeremih-future-rick-ross.md

 Type to cut me diamonds, he can miss me with them bags

-{Girl we been right here, thinkin' 'bout it all night}
 Baby you should be up in my bed
 Ooh
 Do you mind, do you mind?
 (DJ Khaled!)